csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 certificate chain to authenticate the server, the client MUST NOT send the flag in a subsequent connection to the server.

-The 0xTBD1 flag can only be sent in a ClientHello message and the Certificate response message from the server.
-Endpoints that receive a 0xTBD1 flag with avalue of 1 in any other handshake message MUST generate a fatal illegal_parameter alert.

 ## Server (mutual TLS authentication)

 In a mutual TLS authentication scenario, a server that believes that it has a current, complete set of intermediate certificates to authenticate the client, sends the tls_flags extension {{!TLS-FLAGS=I-D.ietf-tls-tlsflags}}
-with the 0xTBD2 flag set to 1 in its CertificateRequest message.
+with the 0xTBD1 flag set to 1 in its CertificateRequest message.

 To prevent a failed TLS connection, a server MAY choose not to send the flag if its list of ICAs hasn't been updated in TBD3 time or has any other reason to believe it does not include the ICAs for its peer.

-A client that receives a value of 1 in the 0xTBD2 flag in a CertificateRequest message SHOULD omit all certificates other than the end-entity certificate from the Certificate message that it sends in response.
-As per
-{{!TLS-FLAGS=I-D.ietf-tls-tlsflags}}, the client shall also acknowledge support by sending the tls_flags extension in the Certificate message with the 0xTBD2 flag set to 1.
-Otherwise if it does not support CA certificate suppression, the client SHOULD ignore the 0xTBD2 flag.
+A client that receives a value of 1 in the 0xTBD1 flag in a CertificateRequest message SHOULD omit all certificates other than the end-entity certificate from the Certificate message that it sends in response.
+Otherwise if it does not support CA certificate suppression, the client SHOULD ignore the 0xTBD flag.

 To prevent a failed TLS connection, a client could chose to not send its intermediates regardless of the flag from the server, if it has a reason